contagon/handbook/handbook/13-sunday-school.md

 ### 13.7.2 Resource Center

 Some meetinghouses have a resource center (library) to help members learn and teach the gospel.
 The ward Sunday School president oversees the resource center.
 Wards that share a meetinghouse also share the resource center.
-Seminary and institute classes and family history centers share the resource center with the wards.
+Seminary and institute classes and FamilySearch centers share the resource center with the wards.

 In meetinghouses that have a resource center, the bishopric calls a resource center specialist.
 The Sunday School president may recommend someone to call.
 Or the bishopric could ask a member of the Sunday School presidency to be the specialist.
 This person: